• About Us

 Today, the creative industries play a more critical role than ever.
 In a landscape where narratives are contested, digital media, film, animation, and visual storytelling have become powerful tools for sharing Palestinian experiences with the world.
 These mediums not only help counter misinformation but also document history and preserve cultural identity.
 Palestinian artists, filmmakers, and designers use their craft as acts of resistance—reclaiming agency, challenging erasure, and ensuring their voices resonate on global platforms.
 As the world increasingly consumes information through creative and digital media, these industries have become essential in asserting the Palestinian narrative and advocating for justice.

 In recent years, nearly all Palestinian universities and colleges have recognized the growing importance of the creative industries and the rising demand for skilled professionals in fields such as design, gaming, fashion, and multimedia.
-In response, institutions have been rapidly introducing creative sector programs, adding hundreds of graduates to the labor market ea
+In response, institutions have been rapidly introducing creative sector programs, adding hundreds of graduates to the labor market each year.

 However, significant challenges remain.
 Many of these programs are broad, combining diverse subjects such as interior design, graphic design, and animation within a single curriculum.
 While this multidisciplinary approach exposes students to multiple creative fields, it often lacks the depth needed for true specialization, leaving graduates with only surface-level skills.
 Additionally, a shortage of qualified instructors further hinders the development of these programs.
 Since many creative fields are still relatively new in Palestine, universities often require faculty members to hold graduate degrees—excluding experienced industry professionals who may lack formal academic credentials but possess valuable practical expertise.